How to access iCloud Photos (with or without Mac)

 Can someone see your photos if they have your iCloud?

 Anyone with access to your iCloud can see and delete your iCloud photos.
-To prevent that, don’t share your Apple ID and password.
+To prevent that, don’t share your Apple Account and password.
 Also, turn on two-factor authentication to add another layer of security check that prevents strangers from logging in.